 just redirecting a few rebloggies via their home base for a caption pit stop

 As my recent fleeting visit to Blighty drew to a close, I had a whim – to suggest to my mother that we make a plaster cast of my rear end.
 For posterity, if you like.
 It was an experiment, and a success.
 It took three attempts.
 We learned a few things about plaster and bottoms.
-Anna Tun generally works in clay to cast in bronze.
-I’m in the early stages of putting together a new blog for her work.
-Continue reading
+Anna Weightman generally works in clay to cast in bronze.
+This is her website.

 I did an interview a few months ago for a website called Street Voice.
 Since this is my long format blog, I’ll copy the text of the interview into this post.
 So you can read it here or on their website, where there are more pictures 🙂